 - Does the home have a sexuality policy?

-- What might happen if a resident becomes confused and shows affection or sexual feelings towards another resident or staff member?
+- What might happen if a resident shows affection or sexual feelings towards another resident or staff member?

 - If you have a same-sex relationship, will your wishes for privacy be treated with equal respect to those in a heterosexual relationship?

-If you are in a same-sex relationship ask to see the home's equal opportunities policy or ask about staff training – care homes are now required to train staff on working with lesbian and gay people.
-Every home should also have an anti-discrimination policy and you can ask for evidence that the policy has been put into practice.
+Ask to see the home's equal opportunities policy.
+Every home should also have an anti-discrimination policy and you can ask for evidence as to whether it has been put into practice.

 By law, both parties must always consent to sexual relations.
-A person consents if she or he agrees by choice and has the freedom and capacity to make that choice.
+A person consents if he or she agrees by choice and has the freedom and capacity to make that choice.
 When someone has dementia, it is sometimes unclear whether they have the 'mental capacity' to consent to sexual relations.

-In England and Wales people are said to be able to make decisions for themselves if they are able to do the following:
+In England and Wales, the law says that people are able to make decisions for themselves if they are able to do all of the following:

 - understand information that is given to them

 - retain that information long enough to be able to make a decision

 - weigh up the information available to make a decision